trufae/aiblog/src/SparkCat_Report.md

 - **Processor Modules:** Classes such as `KeywordsProcessor`, `DictProcessor`, and `WordNumProcessor` filter recognized text based on parameters like minimum/maximum letter count and dictionary matches.
 These thresholds are configurable via JSON objects received from the C2.
    [oai_citation_attribution:6‡securelist.com](https://securelist.com/sparkcat-stealer-in-app-store-and-google-play/115385/)

-### OCR-Based Data Exfiltration

-At its core, SparkCat exploits the Google ML Kit's OCR library to process images stored in the device’s gallery:

-- **Dynamic OCR Model Loading:** Based on the device’s language settings, SparkCat downloads OCR models trained to recognize scripts in Latin, Chinese, Korean, and Japanese.
-This allows the malware to accurately extract recovery phrases across multiple languages.
-- **Keyword Filtering:** Once text is extracted, it is filtered against a list of keywords (e.g., “Mnemonic,” “助记词,” “ニーモニック”) that are dynamically fetched from the C2 server.
-Only images matching these criteria are exfiltrated.

-### Communication and Encryption

-The exfiltrated data is sent to attacker-controlled servers using a multi-layered encryption process:
-- **Dual Communication Channels:**
-  - **HTTP-Based Channel:** SparkCat uses POST requests to communicate with an HTTP endpoint.
-Data is encrypted with AES-256 in CBC mode using hardcoded keys, and server responses are decrypted with AES-128 in CBC mode.
-  - **Custom Rust-Based Protocol:** A native Rust library—rare in mobile malware—is employed to handle a secondary channel.
-This library obscures its functions through non-standard calling conventions and minimal symbol information, making static analysis challenging.
-Before sending data, the library:
-    - Generates a 32-byte key for an AES-GCM-SIV cipher.
-    - Compresses data using ZSTD.
-    - Encrypts the compressed payload with the generated key.
-    - Sends the AES key (RSA-encrypted using a hardcoded public key) alongside the payload over TCP.

 ---

 ## Code Examples and Analysis